Adityagupta200/Industrial-Reliability-Copilot/docs/demo_video.md

 # Demo Video Guide

 This project should not ship a fabricated demo link.
 Use this guide to record the required 3 to 5 minute video from a live local or staging deployment, then add the YouTube URL to the README.
+If you defer the video, keep the README marked as pending; screenshots and CI artifacts are strong review evidence, but they do not fully satisfy the Phase 10 video acceptance criterion.

 ## Target Structure